Informfully/Challenges/README.md

 Furthermore, a folder 'newsimages' containing a copy of the original thumbnails is included.
 The name of each JPG file corresponds to the 'image_id' associated with each news article.

-The training dataset you receive includes the list of 8,500 article IDs from the 2025 iteration of the task.
-This allows you, for example, to create image recommendations for the same images and compare your approach with [last year's results](https://github.com/Informfully/Challenges/tree/main/newsimages25/images) in a prelimiary user study.

 For image retrieval, we recommend using [Yahoo-Flickr Creative Commons 100 Million (YFCC100M)](https://www.multimediacommons.org).
 You are free to use any other open-source dataset, but this must be shared with us as part of your workflow submission.

 ## Expected Submission

-The final test dataset for the online evaluation event contains around 850 articles.
-It may include articles from the training dataset and articles from the evaluation events of previous iterations.
 Your submission can include multiple runs/approaches.
 Each approach must include *precisely one* image recommendation for a given article ID.
 (If there is no valid recommendation for a given article, the recommendation will receive a default rating score of 0.)